 Fostering for or Adopting from Old Friends Senior Dog Sanctuary

-Our primary goal at OFSDS is to find lifelong placements for senior dogs where they can live the remainder of their lives as a part of a family.
-Most of our Old Friends that you see at the Sanctuary are available through our forever foster program, In order to grow, we are seeking Forever Foster Homes to provide loving homes to Senior Dogs.
-The dogs that we bring into our program are those who are nearly or fully un-adoptable due to disability and/or age but who are still able to enjoy the remainder of their senior years with a good quality of life.
-This amount of time may range from weeks to months to years, and we aim to provide the best quality of life possible for our Old Friends during that time through loving homes, high quality vetting and medication and great food.
-Through sponsorships, donations and grants we will provide medical care and basic needs to the dogs living in our foster homes.
+Our primary goal at OFSDS is to find lifelong placements for senior dogs where they can live the remainder of their lives as part of a family.
+Most of our Old Friends that you see at the sanctuary are available through our Forever Foster program.
+In order to grow, we are seeking Forever Foster homes to provide loving homes to senior dogs.
+The dogs that we bring into our program are those who are nearly or fully “unadoptable” due to disability and/or age, but who are still able to enjoy the remainder of their senior years with a good quality of life.
+This amount of time may range from weeks to months to years, and we aim to provide the best quality of life possible for our Old Friends during that time through loving homes, high-quality vetting and medication, and great food.
+Through sponsorships, donations, and grants, we provide medical care and basic needs to the dogs living in our foster homes.
 We do, however, unless there are unusual food requirements or other arrangements are made, ask that the foster family provide food for their Old Friend.
-OFSDS will recommend brands and types of food which are considered high quality.
+OFSDS will recommend brands and types of food which are considered high-quality.
 Fostering for OFSDS is different than fostering for other rescues in that we hope that our fosters will be “forever” homes for the remainder of their Old Friend’s life.
-Although adoption is not expected, we will sometimes allow our fosters to adopt dogs from us, however, all adoptions must start as Foster Families.
-Foster homes must be within 100 miles of Mount Juliet, TN.
-If you live outside our 100 mile radius and would like to adopt a senior dog, we suggest that you contact your local shelter.
-Sadly, there are many senior dogs in need of loving retirement homes.
+Although adoption is not expected, we will sometimes allow our fosters to adopt dogs from us; however, all adoptions must start as Foster Families.
+Foster homes must be within 100 miles of Mt.
+Juliet, TN.
+If you live outside our 100-mile radius and would like to adopt a senior dog, we suggest that you contact your local shelter as there are many senior dogs in need of loving retirement homes.

-After applying to be a Forever Foster family, your vet will be contacted for a reference.
+After applying to be a Forever Foster, your vet will be contacted for a reference.
 You will be contacted by phone for a short phone discussion and then an informal home visit will be arranged.

 Once a Forever Foster home is approved, we will begin a search for the right dog for your family.
 You can schedule a time to visit the sanctuary to meet the dogs who would be best for your situation.
 It may be a dog already in our program, who we want to bring into our program, or we may start a search for the right dog for a particular situation.